-Common Chickweed is an annual herb, widespread on the coast of BC but they originated in the middle east.
+Common Chickweed is an annual herb, widespread on the coast of BC, but it originated in the Middle East.
 The plant has pioneered itself all over the world.
 They are as numerous in species as they are in the region.
 Most have white flowers, and all have the same edible and medicinal uses.
 Did you know that every night the leaves fold over the flowers?

 The cultivation of this plant is not necessary as it is abundant and easy to find.
 Gather fresh edible plants in May and July, as soon as flowers appear, they can be used fresh or be dried for later use as a herb.

 Common Chickweed is edible and very nutritious, high in vitamins and minerals, can be added to salads or cooked as a potherb, tasting somewhat like spinach.
 The major plant constituents in chickweed are ascorbic acid, beta-carotene, calcium, magnesium, niacin, potassium, riboflavin, thiamine, and zinc.